-Proposed projects are not required to have received all necessary/required approvals prior to applying.
-Time to obtain relevant approvals must be factored into the project's timeline and, where required, approvals must be obtained prior to commencing the activity or project.
+Proposed projects are not required to have received all necessary/required approvals at the time of submission.
+Time to obtain relevant approvals must be factored into the project's timeline and, where required, approvals must be obtained prior to commencing the project or activity.